RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab5.4_secureingressegress.md

 <br>

+If we wanted to we could now configure virtual services and destination rules to control traffic to the service entry in a more granular way.
+The same way we configured traffic for the other services in our mesh.

-Let's look at Kiali to see how things are visualized.
+And Kiali tracks this ServiceEntry too, let's look at the graph to see how things are visualized.

 <br>